Stefan-van-de-Vooren/dynamo-nx-workspace/choices.md

 ## folder structure
 - When everything goes into the lib, how do we setup the structure.
-Should we use root folders inside the lib 'pages', 'features', 'shared'? or use a pre pr post fix transation.page?
+Should we use root folders inside the lib for 'pages', 'features' or 'shared'? or use a pre or post fix.
+For example 'transaction.page'?

 ## extends schematic
 - Which schematics should we extends?
 NX, Ionic or Angular.